root-project/web/download/building_root/build_prerequisites.md

 toc_sticky: true
 ---

-Here are the prerequisite packages listed that need to be installed on the different platforms to be able to configure and to build basic ROOT.
+Below are the required packages listed that must be installed on the various platforms to configure and build ROOT.
 <br>If more advanced ROOT plugins are required look at the `cmake` or `./configure` output and add the desired third
-party packages before configuring again.
+party packages before configuring and building ROOT again.

 - [Fedora family](#fedora-18-19-and-20-scientific-linux-5-6-centos-6-7)
 - [Ubuntu family](#ubuntu-10-12--14-and-16)